gkikola/sicp/README.md

 mathematical proof as well as exercises asking the reader to examine or run a given code listing are for the most part omitted.

+In writing these solutions, I avoid using special forms before the point at which they are introduced in the book.
+This allows someone who is reading through the book and learning Scheme for the first time to follow my solutions without having to deal with unfamiliar constructs.

 Running
 -------